ASEASUK RESEARCH GRANTS

 - The scheme is open to any scholar holding a PhD and currently attached to a UK higher education institution, who has not previously had substantial contact with the field centres.

-- Each fellowship is to a maximum of £5,000 to cover personal travel, accommodation and research expenses; 10% of the value of the award will be paid to the ECAF centre (via the ECAF Secretariat in Paris) as a contribution to operating costs and to meet the costs of services provided.
+- Each fellowship is to a maximum of £5,000 to cover personal travel, accommodation and research expenses, including child care directly attributable to the research project where the parent/carer is conducting research away from home; 10% of the value of the award will be paid to the ECAF centre (via the ECAF Secretariat in Paris) as a contribution to operating costs and to meet the costs of services provided.
 (The 10% will not cover the cost of any residential accommodation where this may be offered by the centre).

 - Award holders must submit a brief report to the British Academy and ASEASUK on completion of their visit to enable the value of the award to be evaluated.

 Download the application forms and further particulars at the bottom of this page.
-Applications should be submitted to Dr Deirdre McKay, ASEASUK Research Secretary, by email as detailed on the form.
+Further enquiries and applications should be submitted to Dr Deirdre McKay, ASEASUK Research Secretary, by email as detailed on the form.

 |ASEASUK-ECAF fellowship end of visit report form 2013-14.doc||131.5 KB|